Library Services and Policies

 - 16 Lenovo 10e Chromebook Tablets for teacher checkout

 - Faculty can use the library and its resources for a meeting place for faculty or parent meeting providing all necessary tools to ensure effective communication and collaboration with prior notice and reservation

-- First and Second grade students check out 1 book at a time.
+- First grade students check out 2 books at a time.

-- Third, fourth, and fifth grade students check out 2 books at a time
+- Third, fourth, and fifth grade students check out 3 books at a time.

-- Reference material is allowed to be checked out with teacher permission only
+- Reference materials are allowed to be checked out with teacher's permission only.

 - No late fees, but students must return their books to get new ones.